zerotohero-dev/volkan-uses-z2h-dev/docs/index.md

   my policies in Kubernetes.

 ## AI/GenAI/ML/LLM/etc Tools

+I have “*pro*” subscriptions to all of these tools.
+I use them for all kinds of research and content creation.

 * [ChatGPT](https://chat.openai.com): I use ChatGPT as my sidekick when I need to discuss anything.